-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Brock University Pension Plan as at June 30, 2011 and the changes in its net assets available for benefits for the year then ended in accordance with the financial reporting provisions of Section 76 of the Regulations to the Ontario Pension Benefits Act.
+In our opinion, the financial statements present fairly, in all material respects, the net assets of the Brock University Pension Plan as at June 30, 2012 and June 30, 2011 and the changes in its net assets available for benefits for the years then ended in accordance with the financial reporting provisions of Section 76 of the Regulations to the Ontario Pension Benefits Act.
 Basis of Accounting and Restriction of Use

 Without modifying our opinion, we draw attention to note 1 to the financial statements, which describes the basis of accounting.
 The financial statements are prepared to assist the Administrator of the Brock University Pension Plan to comply with the requirements of the Financial Services Commission of Ontario.
 As a result, the financial statements may not be suitable for another purpose.
-Our report is intended solely for the Administrator of the Brock University Pension Plan and the Financial Services Commission of Ontario and should not be used by parties other than the Administrator of the Brock University Pension Plan and the Financial Services Commission of Ontario.
+Our report is intended solely for the Pension Committee of Brock University and the Financial Services Commission of Ontario and should not be used by parties other than the Pension Committee of Brock University and the Financial Services Commission of Ontario.